cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - A pairing-friendly elliptic curve, plus associated functionality given in (#definitions).

-- H, a hash function H that MUST be a secure cryptographic hash function, e.g., SHA-256 [@FIPS180-4].
+- H, a hash function that MUST be a secure cryptographic hash function, e.g., SHA-256 [@FIPS180-4].
   For security, H MUST output at least ceil(log2(r)) bits, where r is the order of the subgroups G1 and G2 defined by the pairing-friendly